ethereum-optimism/op-analytics/sphinx/dataplatform/2-blockbatch/3-ingestion.md

 costs.
 So our ingestion process also helps make a copy of the data in our own GCS bucket which makes it faster and cheaper to access for any of our downstream procesisng.

+## Raw Data Audits

 Refer to
 `src/op_analytics/datapipeline/etl/ingestion/audits/audits.py`
 for more details on the audits that are run on each block batch.

+## Raw Data Schemas

+The schemas that are used to ingest the raw data from Goldsky are defined in the following files:

+- `src/op_analytics/datapipeline/schemas/logs/v1.py`
+- `src/op_analytics/datapipeline/schemas/traces/v1.py`
+- `src/op_analytics/datapipeline/schemas/transactions/v1.py`
+- `src/op_analytics/datapipeline/schemas/blocks/v1.py`

+These files contain information about each of the columns in the raw data and how they get mapped from the Goldsky ClickHouse tables to data types that are compatible with parquet files and BigQuery.
+Keeping in mind that ClickHouse supports 256 size types and BigQuery does not.